pme123/scala-adapters/docs/_posts/2016-09-21-gemified-theme-alpha.md

 Jekyll [themes distributed as Ruby gems](http://jekyllrb.com/docs/themes/) are finally here to make installing and upgrading much easier.
 Gone are the days of forking a repo just to "install it".
 Or dealing with merge conflicts when pulling in upstream commits to "upgrade it".

-If you're interested in testing out Minimal Mistakes as a gemified theme read on.
+If you're interested in testing out Scala Adapters as a gemified theme read on.
 There are a few caveats though:

 1. Support for a theme `assets` folder was recently [added to Jekyll core](https://github.com/jekyll/jekyll/pull/5364), but has yet to be released or rolled into the `github-pages` gem.
-Meaning you can't use Minimal Mistakes as a Ruby gem there just yet... locally served or self-hosted installs should be fine if you don't mind using a pre-release version of Jekyll.
+Meaning you can't use Scala Adapters as a Ruby gem there just yet... locally served or self-hosted installs should be fine if you don't mind using a pre-release version of Jekyll.
 2. Windows users can't currently use themes packaged as gems due to a [bug with file paths](https://github.com/jekyll/jekyll/issues/5192) in Jekyll core.
 This is being worked on so hopefully a [fix is on the way](https://github.com/jekyll/jekyll/pull/5256) soon.

 Fine with all that?
 Great.
 Let's continue.

-If you're migrating a site already using Minimal Mistakes and haven't customized any of the `_includes`, `_layouts`, `_sass` partials, or `assets` this should be quick and painless.
+If you're migrating a site already using Scala Adapters and haven't customized any of the `_includes`, `_layouts`, `_sass` partials, or `assets` this should be quick and painless.

 ## Step 1: Remove Theme Files